 This list of possible behavior changes in older cats is by no means final.
 There may be other changes in your cat’s personality and day-to-day habits due to age, such as repetitive behaviors, excessive grooming, blank staring, and many others.

 If you notice any odd behavior changes, regardless of your cat’s age, it is always wise to consult a veterinarian.
-However, it is important to know that many age-related medical problems cannot be resolved completely, and you many need to make adjustments or find workarounds to make your senior cat’s daily life easier.
+However, it is important to know that many age-related medical problems cannot be resolved completely, and you may need to make adjustments or find workarounds to make your senior cat’s daily life easier.
+Here is a list of several ways to improve your senior cat’s life.